Urology Services at Tampa General Hospital

 The da Vinci SP system allows a camera and three surgical instruments to fit inside a tube that passes through a single one-inch wide incision, instead of the four required by the current generation of robots.
 This “single port” allows surgeons to use a minimally invasive approach, even for complex procedures, that combines deep access with flexible camera visibility and precision.

-Tampa General Hospital is one of America’s Best Hospitals for Urology, as ranked by U.S. News & World Report.
-We treat a full range of urological conditions, ranging from common urinary tract infections to complex cancers of the bladder, kidney, and genitourinary tract.
+Tampa General Hospital treats a full range of urological conditions, ranging from common urinary tract infections to complex cancers of the bladder, kidney, and genitourinary tract.
 With a skilled team of urologists, we are able to proficiently serve both male and female patients who turn to TGH for urology care.
 And, for conditions that require multispecialty management, our urology team can partner with other teams at TGH, such as oncology and gynecology.

 - Better-than-expected patient survival rates